kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 ### Manage Virtual Machines

-To get a list of existing Virtual Machines.
+Get list of existing Virtual Machines:

 Note in the `running` column that our vm has this field set to False and as such isn't running yet.

 ```
-oc get vms
+oc get vm
-oc get vms -o yaml vm1
+oc get vm vm1 -o yaml
 ```

 Start the Virtual Machine: